ElisaWissemann/BoardGameApp/README.md

 #### EventFragment/FoodStyleDialog:
 - change fontColor to Material color (see SuggestGameDialog)
 - handle UI-state, when choosing a foodStyle and rotating the screen the state is lost
-- Save selected Foodstyle in the DB and add it to the EventScreen
+- show selected FoodStyle to the EventScreen

 #### EventFragment/AttendenceDialog:
 - handle UI-state

 #### AttendenceViewModel:
 - overwork updatedEventWithAttendence Method

 #### EventFragment/DelayedDialog:
 - implementLogic